 Our mobile devices give us the power to capture memories and share them instantly, dramatically changing the way we express ourselves.
-And manufacturers are catering to the growing need for better cameras right in our pockets, with more and more smartphones packing small and compact lenses alongside powerful processors to capture sharper, crisper images — and in the process, giving traditional compacts a run for their money.
+And manufacturers are catering to the growing need for better cameras right in our pockets, with more and more smartphones packing small and compact lenses alongside powerful processors to capture sharper, crisper images, giving traditional compacts a run for their money.
 In fact, gone are the days when you needed to carry a separate shooter on your travels.
 If you’re armed with your smartphone, you’re all set.

 If you own a smartphone that was made in the last couple of years, chances are it has a damn good camera in it.
 And if you’re reading this article, perhaps you’re curious about taking better pictures with that smartphone.
 Before we dive in, however, know this — learning and knowing how to do it is the easy part.
 The hard part is creating something magical with that knowledge.
 With the help of this guide and experimenting yourself, your chances of making exceptional pictures will improve.
 It’s worth keeping in mind that most of these tips will also see you become a better photographer when using any other camera as well.

 All smartphone cameras have a lens to see the world, a sensor that converts images seen through the lens into digital data and they all have software that turn the data into an image file.
 They’re not as powerful as most other cameras available today — only because the sensors and apertures are smaller, but over the last few years, resolution (megapixels), aperture sizes and sensors have improved.